ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## From application-oriented to domain-oriented

+- Can we abstract from application-level solutions to domain-level solutions? (e.g. from having a platform to support a DT application, to having a platform to support Agricolture Digital Twins)

 <b style="color: blue;">Takeaway from previous phase </b>: a Digital Twin (DT) can be represented through data pipelines that collect, process, and transform data into insights.

-**Open question**: given a data pipeline, can we identify the set of data platform services required to support it?
+**Research question**: given a data pipeline, can we identify the set of data platform services required to support it?

 <b>References</b>: